Everyone is a reader. If you think you are not a reader, you just haven’t found your right book yet – J.K Rowling

 Reading reduces stress!

 When you indulge in a great story, you forget all the worries you have.
-For the period of time that you will be reading the book, you will be transported to a different part of the world and you feel as if you’re part of the book characters’ lives.
+For the period of time that you will be reading the book, you will be transported to a different part of the world.
+You feel as if you’re part of the book characters’ lives.

 Reading will keep you in the ‘book moment’ enabling you to relax.